dideesh92/Certificate-DApp/README.md

 3. **Decentralization**: Since the certificates are recorded on the blockchain, they remain decentralized and free from centralized control, ensuring their authenticity and permanence.

 ## 📝Prerequisites
-Make sure you have a web browser installed on your machine.
+Make sure you have a web browser installed on your machine

-## 🤝 Contributing

-Contributions are what make the open-source community such a powerful environment for learning, innovation, and collaboration.
-We highly encourage and appreciate contributions to CertifyChain, whether through code improvements, feature suggestions, or bug fixes.

 ## 📄 License